 [The paper mentions that other types of jobs would become available, but going from making cars to buggies and breeding enough horses and mules to pull the buggies will take a lot of time.
 Rickshaws would be a better analogy, since we can’t go back to horses given we don’t have enough land to feed them].

+Loss of confidence.
 After oil shortages people will experience a lowering of living standards due to an increase in unemployment and the cost of oil for their vehicles.
 Studies reveal that only continuous improvement of individual living conditions provide the basis for tolerant and open societies.
-Setbacks in economic growth can lead to an increase in the number of votes for extremist and nationalistic parties [Heil Hitler!
-We already have extremism “Merchants of Doubt”), fundamentalist extremism, religious insanity, and so on.]
+Setbacks in economic growth can lead to an increase in the number of votes for extremist and nationalistic parties.

-3.2 The Systemic Risk of Exceeding the Tipping Point pages 56-59
+3.2 The Systemic Risk of Exceeding the Tipping Point.

 The transmission channels of an oil price shock involve diverse and interdependent economic structures and infrastructures, some of which are of vital importance.
 Its consequences are therefore not entirely predictable.
 Initially, it will be possible to measure the extent of these consequences, although not exclusively, by a reduced growth of the global economy.